Purchases made through links earn us a small commission, at no extra cost to you.

-For me, the thrill of running on the original Olympic track still hasn’t worn off, nearly seven years after the fact!
+For me, the thrill of running on the original Olympic track still hasn’t worn off, several years after the fact!

 Tips for Visiting Ancient Olympia

-- Allow, at the very least, half a day to visit the ruins and museum.
+How Long to Spend at Ancient Olympia: At the very least, allow half a day to visit the ruins and museum.

-- Organized tours run three and four day trips to Olympia from Athens which include other ancient sites in Greece such as Delphi, Epidaurus, Mycenae, and Meteora.
+Tours to Ancient Olympia: Tour companies run three and four day trips from Athens to Olympia which include other ancient sites in Greece such as Delphi, Epidaurus, Mycenae, and Meteora.

 Tours of Olympia